Updated: Nov 17

 However, the article also mentions that these modules are not even in production anymore.

-Let’s look at JKS value and growth forecasts.
+Let’s look at JKS stock value and growth forecasts.

 1. Patent Litigation Hanwha Q CELLS which is just starting to get resolved (as you can see below with mixed results).

-2. Predictions of negative sales and EPS.
+2. Predictions of negative growth in sales and negative EPS.
 I believe these predictions will be changing soon as JKS resolves patent litigation, analysts start to realize JKS has breakthrough innovation, and as we can see overall solar energy market will be growing in the next few years.

-Here is the chart showing future expected EPS as per https://simplywall.st/stocks/us/semiconductors/nyse-jks/jinkosolar-holding#future
+Here is the chart showing future expected EPS for JKS stock as per https://simplywall.st/stocks/us/semiconductors/nyse-jks/jinkosolar-holding#future

-On the other hand, Zack’s predicts EPS growth for JKS with the following predictions:
+On the other hand, Zack’s predicts EPS growth for JKS stock with the following predictions:

 This represents average annual growth of 33%.